What is a Parenting Coordinator in an Arizona Child Custody Case?

 You should also understand that, although a judge may appoint a Parenting Coordinator to make recommendations regarding issues concerning your children, the court cannot delegate the judge’s obligation to provide the parents an opportunity to object to those recommendations, the court’s obligation to allow the parties to present evidence at a trial based upon those objections, and the trial court’s duty to independently issue orders based on the evidence presented at that trial.
 You should read our summary of the Arizona Court of Appeals decision in the Depasquale v.
 Superior Court case to learn more about the limits of a Parenting Coordinator’s authority in an Arizona child custody case.

 You may also want to consider reading our other article about the Arizona Court of Appeals ruling in Contreras v.
-Bourke, which found the court violated a parent’s right to due process after conducting an evidentiary hearing on an objection to a Parenting Coordinator’s report and recommendations to understand the additional limitations placed upon the court when conducting a hearing based upon a Parenting Coordinator’s report and recommendations.
+Bourke, which found the court violated a parent’s right to due process after conducting a hearing on an objection to a Parenting Coordinator’s report and recommendations to understand the additional limitations placed upon the court when conducting a hearing based upon a Parenting Coordinator’s report and recommendations.

 Contact Our Scottsdale Arizona Child Custody Attorneys